the balkan Peaks

 Your purchases will be small so it is best to have the correct local currency.

-There is only one place we will encounter an ATM, which is in Plav, Montenegro (day 8 & 9).
+There is only one place we will encounter an ATM, which is in Plav, Montenegro.
 Theth does NOT have an ATM so please bring your cash when you come to start the expedition.

 What can I expect for weather?

-June: Plenty of snow remaining, especially in the first half of the month.
+June: Could have some snow remaining but mostly warm weather.
 Most guesthouses will be open and more hikers are out on the trail.
 Incredible wildflowers are in bloom.
 Warm temperatures with less rain, although thunderstorms are common.

 For those of us that live, work and play in the outdoors, we are well aware of the changing climate and no longer predictable weather patterns.
 Take this into account with regards to expectations and packing.